-Tests: Old tests are posted on Courselink
+Tests: Example questions drawn from past tests will be posted on Courselink.

-Miscellaneous Information: Other information will also be posted on Courselink.
+Miscellaneous Information: Other information will be posted on Courselink.

-2.5 Communication & Email Policy:
+2.5 Communication & Email Policy

 Please use lectures and lab help sessions as your main opportunity to ask questions about the course.
-Major announcements will be posted to the Courselink site.
+Major announcements will be posted to the course website.
 It is your responsibility to check the course website regularly.
-As per university regulations, all students are required to check their <uoguelph.ca> e-mail account regularly: e-mail is the official route of communication between the University and its student.
+As per university regulations, all students are required to check their <mail.uoguelph.ca> e-mail account regularly: e-mail is the official route of communication between the University and its students.